Nahara-OSS/lab/lab/node-system/README.md

 ### Optional goals
 - [ ] Usable in following environments: Node and Bun
 - [ ] Programmatically edit the node network

+## Demo
+The following demo converts node network into WebGPU Shading Language and build render pipeline from it.

 ## Notes
 ### Editing node programmatically